Dovile-A/Social-Media-Report/README.md

 # Social Media Analysis Report (Power BI)

-This repository contains an analysis of the organization's social media performance, focusing on Facebook and LinkedIn platforms.
-The report provides detailed insights into audience behaviour, content interactions, and overall performance over the past year.
+This repository contains an analysis of the organization's social media performance, focusing on Facebook and LinkedIn platforms. **The report provides detailed insights into audience behaviour, content interactions, and overall performance over the past year (2024)**.
 Key findings and recommendations are shared to help enhance the effectiveness of social media strategies.

 The analysis and visualizations were created using **Power BI**.
-However, since the client was not familiar with the platform and requested a PDF file, the Power BI report was exported to PDF after completion.
+However, since the client was not familiar with the platform and requested a PDF file, the Power BI dashboards were exported as PDF after completion.
 This approach influenced design decisions:
 - Some text that would normally be placed in tooltips was written in text boxes.
 - Interactive filtering was not used, focusing instead on a static design.